Home Medicinal Chemistry Vitamins B Vitamins

 Biotin is an essential B vitamin that catalyzes the metabolism of fatty acids, glucose, and amino acids.
 It also plays key roles in histone modifications, gene regulation, and cell signaling

 We may not detect low levels of biotin by any medical test.
 It can be identified by its deficiency symptoms such as thinning hair and red scaly rash around the eyes, nose, and mouth.
-It is commonly used for treating hair thinning or losses, brittle nails, and other conditions but there is no good scientific evidence to support such uses.
+It is commonly used for treating hair thinning or loss, brittle nails, and other conditions.
+However, there is no good scientific evidence to support such uses.

 Functions of Folate (Folic acid)